 Outdoor Excursion: Take a self-guided tour around Charleston's National Historic Landmark: America's oldest landscaped gardens at Middleton Place encompass 65 acres and centuries-old camellias or azaleas blossom year-round.

 Best Day Trip: Follow local historian Alphonso Brown who leads a two-hour tour focusing on Charleston's Creole Gullah culture.
 Beginning at the city Visitor Center, sites along the way include Catfish Row and Sweetgrass Market.

 Charleston Restaurant Week

-Enjoy Charleston's world-renowned cuisine as participating restaurants offer prix fixe lunch and dinner menus consisting of three items for one price.
+Enjoy Charleston's world-renowned cuisine as participating restaurants offer three-course prix fixe lunch and dinner menus.

 Time-honored festival games and old-fashioned pony rides plus enormous inflatable slides, live entertainment, wall climbing, face painting, and many other activities.